MicrosoftDocs/visualstudio-docs/docs/modeling/how-to-dot-dot-dot-with-text-templates.md

      In your code, use `this.Host.ResolvePath(filename)` to obtain the full path of the file.

 ### Invoke methods from a template
- If the methods already exist, for example, in standard [!INCLUDE[dnprdnshort](../code-quality/includes/dnprdnshort_md.md)] classes:
+ If the methods already exist, for example, in standard .NET Framework classes:

 - Use the \<#@assembly#> directive to load the assembly, and use \<#@import#> to set the namespace context.
 For more information, see [T4 Import Directive](../modeling/t4-import-directive.md).